balaji2003engg/EKS/README.md

 REference link: https://docs.aws.amazon.com/eks/latest/userguide/create-public-private-vpc.html

-2. Go to the cloudformation and create the slack
+2. Go to the cloudformation and create the stack

 3. Provide the below Amazon S3 URL in the template session